Melusina Fay Peirce: Family, ancestry and early life

-At age four, Peirce began learning to sew, but openly expressed her distaste for it.
-By age eight, however, Peirce was an obedient, "dutiful and conscientious," Christian child.
+Peirce began learning to sew at age four, but openly expressed her distaste for it.
+However, Peirce was an obedient, "dutiful and conscientious," Christian child by age eight.
 According to her mother, young Peirce was "above the common grade of children of her age [and] mature in Christian principle and self-government."
 Young Peirce was also a writer.
-When she was eight-years-old, Peirce wrote "On Temptation" and "On Carelessness," two personal documents decorated with ornate calligraphy that showcased her religious upbringing:
+When she was eight years old, Peirce wrote "On Temptation" and "On Carelessness," two personal documents decorated with ornate calligraphy that showcased her religious upbringing: